Europeans: From Venus?

 Europe is post-modern: For the 80 years before 1945, the demon of German aggression haunted Europe, causing two world wars.
 Then, through a lengthy process of negotiation, multilateralism, building commercial ties and applying international law, the Europeans engineered what Kagan calls "perhaps the greatest feat of international politics ever achieved" by integrating Germany into a totally peaceable Western European state system.

 As the German lion lay down with the French lamb, Europeans widely congratulated themselves on a world-historical breakthrough and concluded that their future global mission is to develop a "postmodern system" that resolves problems without even the hint of force.
-(Along the way, they conveniently forgot that this transformation was only made possible because U.S. forces defeated Germany.)
+(Along the way, they conveniently forgot that this transformation was only made possible because U.S. and other forces defeated Germany.)
 They aspire, Kagan argues, to replicate their success on a global scale, by taming a North Korea or an Iraq as they did Germany.

 From this vantage point, American use of force challenges the universal validity of Europe's soft approach.
 Worse: if the European methods of cajoling and paying off adversaries do not always work - as they clearly do not - this suggests that Europe's own hope for perpetual peace among states may be illusory.
 The European Union's highly emotional reaction to American use of force derives in large part, then, from its horror at facing war again in Europe.

-The differences, in brief, are stark: Americans are from Mars; Europeans, from Venus.
+The differences, in brief, are stark: Americans are from Mars; Europeans from Venus.
 Europeans spend their money on social services, Americans continue to devote large sums to the military.
 Europeans draw lessons from their successful pacifying of post-1945 Germany; Americans draw lessons from their defeat of Nazi Germany and of the Soviet bloc.
 Kagan's insights have important implications:

 - U.S.-European differences are not transitory, but long-term.